thephez/dash-user-docs/docs/core/examples/core-examples-transaction-tutorial-simple-raw-transaction.md

 The [raw transaction RPCs](../api-ref/core-api-ref-remote-procedure-calls-raw-transactions.md) allow users to create custom <<glossary:transactions>> and delay broadcasting those transactions.
 However, mistakes made in <<glossary:raw transactions>> may not be detected by Dash Core, and a number of raw transaction users have permanently lost large numbers of <<glossary:duffs>>, so please be careful using raw transactions on <<glossary:mainnet>>.

 This subsection covers one of the simplest possible raw transactions.

-[block:callout]
-{
-  "type": "info",
+> 📘
+>
-  "body": "Note: the following steps pick up where the [Simple Spending Tutorial](core-examples-transaction-tutorial-simple-spending) left off"
+> Note: the following steps pick up where the [Simple Spending Tutorial](core-examples-transaction-tutorial-simple-spending) left off
-}
-[/block]

 ## 1. List unspent outputs

 Re-rerun `listunspent`.
 We now have three UTXOs: the two transactions we created before plus the <<glossary:coinbase transaction>> from block #2.
 We save the <<glossary:TXID>> and <<glossary:output index>> number (vout) of that <<glossary:coinbase>> UTXO to shell variables.